(one synonym : Callimorpha senecionis Godart, 1822)

-Eggs are spherical, yellow when first laid, but becoming darker later.
+Eggs are spherical and yellow when first laid, but become darker later.
 They are laid in groups of about 50, usually on the underside of leaves of a foodplant.

 The species is endemic to Europe, occurring in

-and also into Australia, and now occurs in
+and also into Australia, and now may occur in

 Further reading :